Two Virginia Officers Killed In Helicopter Crash While Responding To 'Unite The Right' Rally

 — Jason Kessler (@TheMadDimension) August 12, 2017

-The major rally was planned for noon on Saturday.
-Police estimated 2,000 to 6,000 people would attend the gathering of nationalists including neo-Nazis, alt-right activists, and pro-Confederacy heritage groups.
+Police estimated 2,000 to 6,000 people would attend the gathering of nationalists, including neo-Nazis, alt-right activists, and pro-Confederacy heritage groups.
 In addition to this, thousands of counter-protesters were also anticipated to attend.

-However, police issued an order to disperse 20 minutes before it started.

 During the controversial rally, the National Guard was also deployed.

-In a statement published late Saturday night, McAuliffe and Virginia’s first lady Dorothy McAuliffe said Cullen and Bates’ deaths were a “devastating loss.”
+In a statement published late Saturday night, McAuliffe and his wife, Dorothy McAuliffe, said Cullen and Bates’ deaths were a truly “devastating loss.”

+“These heroes were part of our family and we are simply heartbroken.”

-Cullen is survived by his wife and two sons, while Bates is survived by his wife, a son and a daughter, Virginia State Police confirmed.
+Cullen is survived by his wife and two sons, while Bates is survived by his wife, a son, and a daughter, Virginia State Police confirmed.

-“These heroes were part of our family and we are simply heartbroken”

-[Image by Virginia State Police/Facebook]
+[Featured Image by Virginia State Police/Facebook]